Safemood/REAL-TIME-LARAVEL-9-SOKETI/README.md

 ## https://kbouzidi.com

-### you can check related article <a href="https://kbouzidi.com/real-time-events-with-laravel-and-soketi">REAL-TIME EVENTS BROADCASTING WITH LARAVEL 9 & SOKETI
+### you can check the related article <a href="https://kbouzidi.com/real-time-events-with-laravel-and-soketi">REAL-TIME EVENTS BROADCASTING WITH LARAVEL 9 & SOKETI

 </a>